ElCuboNegro/CS50AI/README.md

 ### Ahm... and an initial state?
 Is the state from which the search algorithm starts.
-In a navigator app, that would be the current location, or in a maze, the position where you start.
+In a navigator app, that would be the current location, or in a maze, the position where you start. so, you start from a initial state, and then you perform an action. that action modified the system configuration, so you are in a new state.
+Congratulations!

+## What is an action?